Decentralisation in Contemporary India Status, Issues and the Way Forward

-This volume examines the process of decentralisation in India since the 1992 legislations which devolved powers to local government bodies to ensure greater participation in local governance and planning.
+This volume examines the process of decentralisation in India since the 1992 legislation which devolved powers to local government bodies to ensure greater participation in local governance and planning.

-It studies the functioning of gram sabhas, panchayats, school development committees, water supply and sanitation committees, welfare associations, and rural development schemes like the MGNREGS, analysing their effectiveness and tracing the political, administrative and fiscal powers the local government wields.
-With case studies from different Indian states, the book examines the functioning of local governance mechanisms and institutions in relation to crucial issues such as citizen participation, participation of women and disadvantaged groups, fiscal decentralization, peace-building, economic development, and education among others.
+It studies the functioning of gram sabhas, panchayats, school development committees, water supply and sanitation committees, Residents Welfare Associations, and rural development schemes like the MGNREGS, analysing their effectiveness and tracing the political, administrative, and fiscal powers the local government wields.
+With case studies from different Indian states, the book examines the functioning of local governance mechanisms and institutions in relation to crucial issues such as citizen participation, the participation of women and disadvantaged groups, fiscal decentralisation, peace-building, economic development, and education, among others.

-Comprehensive and insightful, this book will be an essential read for scholars and researchers of development studies, political science, public policy, governance studies, regional development, political economy, political sociology, and public administration, and South Asian studies especially those focusing on India.
+Comprehensive and insightful, this book will be an essential read for scholars and researchers of development studies, political science, public policy, governance studies, regional development, political economy, political sociology, public administration, and South Asian studies, especially those focusing on India.

 List of Figures.
 List of Tables.
 List of Contributors.
 Preface.
 Part 1: Introduction 1.
 Working of Decentralised Governance in Contemporary India Part 2: Mechanisms to facilitate people’s participation and women empowerment 2.
 Are Citizens Participating in Grama Sabha to Improve Service Delivery?
 Evidence from Karnataka 3.
-Quarter Century of Women Component Plan at Rural Grassroots Level in Kerala: A Case Study of Mutholy Grama Panchayat Part 3: Fiscal Decentralisation 4.
-Fiscal Decentralisation at Sub-State Level in India: A Study of Karnataka State 5.
-Issues in Fiscal Decentralisation in Chhattisgarh State: A Study Part 4: Sectoral aspects of decentralization 6.
-Peace-building and Economic Development through Decentralization: A Case Study of Conflict-Affected Jammu and Kashmir 7.
-Landslides, Decentralized government and MGNREGS: A study in Sikkim and Darjeeling 8.
+A Quarter-Century of the Women Component Plan at the Rural Grassroots Level in Kerala: A Case Study of Mutholy Grama Panchayat Part 3: Fiscal Decentralisation 4.
+Fiscal Decentralisation at the Sub-State Level in India: A Study of Karnataka State 5.
+Issues in Fiscal Decentralisation in Chhattisgarh State: A Study Part 4: Sectoral aspects of decentralisation 6.
+Peace-building and Economic Development through Decentralisation: A Case Study of Conflict-Affected Jammu and Kashmir 7.
+Landslides, Decentralised Government, and the MGNREGS: A study in Sikkim and Darjeeling 8.
 Decentralised Delivery of School Education: Evidence from Karnataka 9.
-Is Decentralized Planning a Success or Failure?
+Is Decentralised Planning a Success or Failure?
 Case of Rural Water Supply in Kerala 10.
 Functioning of Village Water and Sanitation Committees (VWSC) and Sustainability of Community-led Water Projects: An Exploratory Study of Some Tribal Villages in Odisha State Part 5: Urban Decentralisation 11.
 Urban Decentralisation and Local Governance in the Context of Urban Centralisation: Karnataka and Andhra Pradesh 12.
 Citizens’ Participation in Local Governance: A study of Residents Welfare Associations in Delhi.
 Index.